raghavsaboo/raghavsaboo.github.com/about.markdown

 permalink: /about/
 ---

-Hi, I am Raghav Saboo, and I specialize in delivering business impact at scale using machine learning and AI.
-I am currently a lead machine learning engineer at Doordash working on problems in the search and recommendation space.

-Previously, I have led applied ML science teams at Amazon Alexa AI, and as a consultant for major unicorns and Fortune 50 companies in a variety of industries from healthcare to crypto exchanges.
-Each of my projects have helped companies realize hundreds of millions of dollars in measured impact.
+Hello!
+My name is Raghav Saboo and I am passionate about using machine learning and AI to drive business impact.
+As a lead machine learning engineer at Doordash, I am currently working on improving search and recommendations for our users.
+In the past, I have led applied ML science teams at Amazon Alexa AI and consulted for a variety of leading companies in industries such as healthcare and crypto exchanges.
+I am proud to say that my projects have helped these companies achieve hundreds of millions of dollars in impact.

-I enjoy using writing as a medium of self study, and hope that these articles can help others with similar interests also.
+I enjoy using writing as a way to continue learning and growing in my field, and I hope that my articles can be helpful to others with similar interests.
+Thanks for reading!